-If you are a current licence holder and want to replace your vehicle, you must submit the appropriate replacement vehicle application form and email the licensing team for details of how to make this type of application.
+If you are a current licence holder and want to replace your vehicle, you must complete the appropriate replacement vehicle application form and email the licensing team for details of how to make this type of application.

-Application forms which have guidance notes attached to them are available to from the downloads section of this page, you should read the guidance notes carefully before completing your application form.
+Application forms which have guidance notes attached to them are available from the downloads section of this page.
+You should read the guidance notes carefully before completing your application form.

 If you are a current licence holder and are considering varying any of your hire car conditions in relation to your vehicle, to do this you need to make a variation application using this formand pay an administration fee, in relation to an amendment to your licence.
 Please note that a separate application must be made for each licence which you wish to be varied.
 A list of fees can be found in the downloads section of this page.